chuacw/Uniswap-v4-Hook-Donations-UI/README.md

 When you enable donations, you'll need to specify the recipient and the percentage to donate.

-After enabling donations, whenever you perform a swap, the specified amount of the percentage (of the first currency) will be sent to the specified recipient.
+After enabling donations, whenever you perform a swap, the specified amount (in percentage of the swap amount) will be sent to the specified recipient.

 # Building the project
 See the [BUILD.md](./BUILD.md) for instructions